jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 * Previous work history
 * Leadership roles
 * Side projects
-* Linkedin profile, if you have one
+* LinkedIn profile, if you have one
 * GitHub address, if you have one
 * Etc